rixx/books.rixx.de/data/reviews/katherine-addison/the-goblin-emperor/index.md

   date_added: '2018-08-28'
 related_books:
 - book: janusz-korczak/king-matt-the-first
   text: More lessons in how complex ruling is for unexperienced young kings.
+Much
-Much bleaker.
+    bleaker.
 review:
   date_read:
   - 2020-02-22
-  did_not_finish: false
   rating: 4
   tldr: Fun, well-written Fantasy with strong characters and actual development.
 A
     bit predictable, but the setting and writing make up for it.